 Tartine Method for Turning the Dough: I didn’t use Nick’s method for turning the dough.
 It was a little confusing to me.
 I used the Tartine method instead.
 You don’t even need to take the dough out of the bowl in the Tartine process.
 View the Tartine process for turning the dough – includes photos.

-- Repeat steps 6 and 7.
-Using either one of the methods for turning the dough.
+Repeat the folding process using either one of the methods above for turning the dough.